 If the firearm is loaned or rented for use on the licensee's premises, the transaction is not subject to the Brady Law.
-However, if the firearm is loaned or rented for use off the premises, the licensee must comply with permanent Brady.
-27 CFR 478.97.
+However, if the firearm is loaned or rented for use off the premises, the licensee must comply with the Brady Law.
+27 C.F.R.
+478.97.